 - Talk in the first person perspective, ”I” rather than ”we” or ”my group.”
 The audience is interested in you and what YOU have done.
 Instead, you can say: ”My colleagues and I”.

 - Avoid the jargon!
 Often there are other words that you can use to describe what you are doing.
 You could possibly have time to explain ONE special term if it is necessary to understand your research.

 - Feel free to use stories and anecdotes to put your research into context.

 Dare to make it personal!
 Do you have any special talents, special interests or a hobby that could be usefully incorporate into the presentation?
 Can you use what you wear or a special attribute?
 The audience wants to see your personality shine through in the presentation.

 - Use images and text sparingly.
 Use high-quality photographs and illustrations to make associations rather than lots of pictures and text.
 Keep in mind that all images used must be copyright free.

-- Feel free to test the presentation on colleagues from other research areas, friends and family to get feedback.
-In this way, it becomes clearer to you what works and not.
-The more you practice the presentation, the better it will be.
+- To get feedback, feel free to test the presentation on family, friends and colleagues from other research areas.
+This way, it will become obvious what works and what does not.
+The more you practice your presentation, the better it will become.

 More links for inspiration:

-Download the information on this page here: FGP 2019 Why join (pdf)
+Download the information on this page here: FGP 2020 Why participate (pdf)